top of page

 However, under California wrongful termination laws, a firing may be unlawful if:

-• The termination occurred immediately after requesting or returning from leave.
+• The termination occurred immediately after the request or return from leave.

 • Your employer expressed frustration or made negative remarks about your medical absence.